tato11/screen-wacom-orientation/README.txt

 ===========
 This is a small script to easily rotate your screen along all the devices that depends on the screen orientatio, like and Stylus or a touch screen.
 And like with any script, please be careful, remember it is your responsability from here on.

+I must add that I based this code from a fix mentionen on a blog which can't remember at the time, then adapt it to my needs to create this script, so thank you very much to whoever write that post I can't link because I can't remember :D

 How to configure
 ================